moritzbuck/moritzbuck.github.io/MultiOmics_2025/pages/tutorial_assembly.md

 Then ask your neighbour where their signature file is, and use sourmash to compare the two:

 ```bash
 sourmash compare <your_signature_file> <your_friends_file>
 ```

 Put the path to your signature file into the google-doc, so if there an overzealous student, they can do a similarity matrix.
-Anyhow **check into the etherpad** if you here
+Anyhow **check into the etherpad** if you here.

+[Little interlude on the nerdy bits of minHash]

 ## Genome-resolved Metagenomics

 Let's move on.
+Reads can only bring us so far.
+We will now

 ### Assembly